sundruid/muonfp/README.md

 The program will create an network tap on the interface specified and log all pcaps to a rotating file scheme in the directory of your choice.
 SYN and SYN-ACK packets that can be fingerprinted will be logged in a separate file and directory of your choice.

 # Fingerprint Format
-The fingerprint is derived from pseudo-unique setting in the TCP configuration during the SYN and SYN-ACK stages.
-A fingerprint from these packets, based on the manufacturer OS and software stack, a relatively unique signature that can be tracked for a number of purposes:
+The fingerprint is generated from the pseudo-unique configurations within the TCP settings, specifically during the SYN and SYN-ACK handshake stages.
+This fingerprint, shaped by the underlying operating system and software stack of the manufacturer, creates a distinct signature that can be traced and analyzed for various purposes.
+These purposes may include network security, device identification, and traffic monitoring, offering a relatively unique identifier that can be used to profile and track devices across different networks.

+Example:

 ## **26847:2-4-8-1-3:1460:8**